-In an effort to energize this critical area of Downtown Denver, the Downtown Denver Partnership has convened the Upper Downtown Stakeholder Group to lead a planning effort that will:
+In an effort to energize this critical area of Downtown Denver, the Downtown Denver Partnership convened the Upper Downtown Stakeholder Group to lead a planning effort that:

-- Identify clear strategies and next steps to enhance the economic and social vitality of the Upper Downtown District;
+- Identified clear strategies and next steps to enhance the economic and social vitality of the Upper Downtown District;

 - Identify specific strategies to improve the public realm through increased mobility options with coherent streetscaping that foster positive interpersonal interactions and community gathering, and thereby economic development;

-- Enact the vision and relevant strategies of the 2007 Downtown Area Plan with a focus on the Mid-point priorities in specific and actionable ways;
+- Enacted the vision and relevant strategies of the 2007 Downtown Area Plan with a focus on the Mid-point priorities in specific and actionable ways;

-- Provide a clear path for implementation of the strategies it outlines, including a feasible outline of how to leverage public and private investments that ensure the timely implementation of plan recommendations.
+- Provided a clear path for implementation of the strategies it outlines, including a feasible outline of how to leverage public and private investments that ensure the timely implementation of plan recommendations.